 In this document, we collect and detail the elements that constitute the criteria for construction completeness and operations readiness.
 Each topic has its own and/or references well-defined requirements - in some cases, these include goals and stretch goals - each will have the relevant supporting documentation for performance against the requirement.
 For those requirements that specify performance after some period of operations, the basis of the estimated projected performance will be provided.
-Unless otherwise specified, functional requirements will be verified by direct test, and performance requirements will be verified by direct test, analysis, or some combination thereof.
-For each requirement, there will either be a clean pass or a waiver process that documents why it is acceptable to proceed to operations (or the reason we must postpone the transition to operations).
+Unless otherwise specified, functional requirements will be verified by direct test, and performance requirements will be verified by direct test, and performance requirement, there will either be a clean pass or a waiver process that documents why it is acceptable to proceed to operations (or the reason we must postpone the transition to operations).